maracw/cs235/stateCTF/stateCTF-notes.md

 ## More on style vs props
 Some components have PROPS that control appearance, like color for Button, backgroundColor for View

+## color in RN

+can make a view with a set height and width and then add a backgroundColor property with an RGB value

+for color app - make a siece of state that will be an array of strings with rgb values